gustavocoimbradev/laravel-authentication/README.md

 ## About the project

-A basic user authentication system built with Laravel.
+This is a basic user authentication system built with Laravel.
 Created for portfolio purposes to practice auth flow and form validation.

 ### Features